 There are already several Teamviewer alternatives that are implementing newer technology and building a better product.
 Teamviewer may very well lose its market share that it has worked hard to build to a competitor who’s been ahead of the game and has the forethought to change the future of technical support.

-The Future of Technical Support
+The Future of Tech Support Companies

 Technical support is currently a large part of what many companies are investing in and in the coming years it will be even more dominant.
 As tech becomes more embedded in everyone’s lives, support cases will inevitably increase.
 With today’s tech support companies already heavily focusing on solutions involving automation, augmented reality, and virtual reality, there is no room for companies stuck with last decade’s technology.